Offline

 <h3>Unable to load weather data</h3>

-<p>Check your internet connection and try again.</p>
+<p>Check the internet connection and try again.</p>

 </div>